vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 ### Finding a good baseline

-Now that you've adjusted your filters to select only the one Application and only one resource, we can work to find a good baseline time range.
+Now that you've adjusted your filters to select only one Application and only one resource, we can work to find a good baseline time range.

-I'll use this query:
+I'll use the following query:
 ```sql
 SELECT
   max(tickets - count - 1) AS 'Max connections',